Wax is applied to the leg

 Advantages and disadvantages of SHR treatment

-• The SHR treatment is a particularly gentle method of permanent hair removal.
-It is therefore particularly gentle on the skin and is largely painless and without the risk of burns.
+• SHR treatment is a particularly gentle method of permanent hair removal.
+It is therefore especially kind to the skin and is largely painless and without risk of burns.

-• With this technology, the body's own dye melanin is only 50 percent crucial for optimal heat transfer to the hair root.
-The SHR laser also affects the stem cells that are responsible for hair production and therefore hair growth.
+• With this technology, the body's own pigment melanin is only 50 percent responsible for optimal heat conduction to the hair root.
+The SHR laser also acts on the stem cells responsible for hair production and thus hair growth.

-• Due to the low energy density in combination with the high repetition rate, the skin is warmed gently.
-To clarify: IPL hair removal involves heating to 70 degrees, whereas with SHR technology the tissue is only heated to 45 degrees.
+• Due to the low energy density combined with the high repetition rate, the skin is heated gently.
+To clarify: IPL hair removal heats the skin to 70 degrees Celsius, whereas SHR technology only heats the tissue to 45 degrees Celsius.

-• This means that even lighter hair can be treated better and removed permanently.
+• This means that even lighter hairs can be treated better and permanently removed.

-• But even with SHR hair removal, hair that is in the resting phase cannot be reached and removed.
-So patience is required, because several sessions are necessary to successfully and permanently treat all hair in the growth phase.
+• However, even with SHR hair removal, hairs in the resting phase cannot be reached and removed.
+Patience is therefore required, as several sessions are necessary to successfully and permanently treat all hairs in the growth phase.

-• Tattooed skin areas should also not be treated: the risk that the colors will react to the light impulses and change is quite high.
+• Tattooed skin areas should also not be treated: The risk that the colors will react to the light pulses and change is quite high.

 Who is SHR treatment suitable for?

-The SHR treatment offers a wide range of applications: Since the technology requires less energy and heat, this permanent hair removal method is suitable for all patients - regardless of age, hair color and skin type.
-Light skin types and people with light hair can also enjoy permanently smooth skin thanks to the SHR process.
-However, if you have dark skin or dark hair, make sure that little energy is used, as the larger proportion of melanin absorbs the energy of light particularly well.
+SHR treatment offers a wide range of applications: Because the technology uses less energy and heat, this permanent hair removal method is suitable for all patients – regardless of age, hair color, or skin type.
+Even those with fair skin and light hair can enjoy permanently smooth skin thanks to the SHR procedure.
+However, for dark skin or dark hair, it is important to ensure that less energy is used, as the higher melanin content absorbs the light energy particularly well.

 Needle epilation: Permanent hair removal using electricity

-The Needle epilation - also called electroepilation - is a method of permanent hair removal in which each hair is removed individually at the root.
-A fine probe, tailored to the respective hair thickness and follicle depth, is inserted along the hair into each hair canal individually up to the hair root.
-A precisely measured shock of electricity sent directly into the hair follicle destroys it and prevents new hairs from growing back.
+The Needle epilation Electrolysis – also known as electroepilation – is a method of permanent hair removal in which each hair is individually removed, including the root.
+A fine probe, tailored to the specific hair thickness and follicle depth, is inserted along the hair shaft into each hair follicle, down to the root.
+A precisely measured electrical current, delivered directly into the hair follicle, destroys it and prevents new hairs from growing back.
 Finally, the hair is removed with tweezers.

-There are three different types of needle epilation: Electrolysis uses direct current, which destroys the follicle using a chemical reaction.
-The second method – this Thermolysis – destroys the hair root using high-frequency alternating current through heat.
-The third method, the so-called 'blending method', is a combination of the first two forms, in which alternating current is used for acceleration.
-The hair removal process is the same for all methods, they just differ in how they work.
+There are three different types of needle epilation: Electrolysis uses direct current, which destroys the follicle through a chemical reaction.
+The second method – the Thermolysis The first method uses high-frequency alternating current to destroy the hair follicle through heat.
+The third method, the so-called 'blend method', combines the first two methods, using alternating current to accelerate the process.
+The hair removal process itself is the same for all methods; they differ only in their mechanism of action.

 Permanent hair removal methods